 This has to be Liverpool’s best kept secret, its fully accessible and has the friendliest staff.
 If this tower was anywhere else in the world you would queue for hours yet you can arrive at reception and be whisked up to the top 138m above the city with views out to North Wales.
-You can do the double with this tour and combine it with the daily Liverpool Beatles Walk which starts at 10.30am. https://brilliantliverpooltours.rezdy.com/catalog/163207/beatles-walk
+You can do the double with this tour and combine it with the daily Liverpool Beatles Walk with a Liverpool Tour Guide which starts at 10.30am. https://brilliantliverpooltours.rezdy.com/catalog/163207/beatles-walk

 Baltic Market & lunch at Fodder!